xokomola/origami/README.md

-# Origami 0.4
+# Origami 0.6

-Origami is a templating library for XQuery (3.1) inspired by XSLT and the [Enlive](https://github.com/cgrand/enlive) templating library for Clojure.
+Origami is a templating library for XQuery (3.1).
+It consists of two different modules which support different templating paradigms.

+- Origami-ω is inspired by the Clojure [Enlive](https://github.com/cgrand/enlive) templating library.
+It makes use of Origami-μ but it can be used without μ's templating structures.

+- Origami-μ is a micro-template module that defines XML or JSON structures using XQuery 3.1 arrays and maps.
+It is inspired by the Clojure [Hiccup](https://github.com/weavejester/hiccup) templating library.
+This module can be used independently of the other.

-Currently it supports the [BaseX](http://basex.org) database version 8.0.
+Currently it can be used with the [BaseX](http://basex.org) database version 8.2.

 IMPORTANT: This library is not yet ready for production use and will change during the next few releases.
 I feel no obligation to maintain backwards